About NDIS self-management for your child’s funds

 - Check your child’s plan and make sure you understand how your child’s support budgets work.
 Your child’s funds are split into 3 separate budgets, each of which has rules about how you can spend the money.

-- Refer to the ‘What can I buy?’ page in the NDIS Guide to self-management (PDF 812kb).
+- Refer to the ‘What can I buy?’ page in the NDIS Guide to self-management.
 It can help you understand what you can buy with your child’s funding.
 Some parents like to complete and keep the ‘What can I buy?’ page each time they buy a support.

-- Speak to your NDIS early childhood partner, NDIS local area coordinator or NDIS support coordinator if you’re not sure whether you can buy a support.
+- Speak to your early childhood partner, local area coordinator or support coordinator if you’re not sure whether you can buy a support.

 Record-keeping for self-managed NDIS funds